Planning Your Canadian Rockies Train Trip

 2. How Long a trip do you want?

 A number of factors determine the length of your trip: amount of time you have, your budget and how much you enjoy being away from home.
-Rocky Mountaineer train packages range from one day for the Rocky Mountaineer day trip to Whistler to the 16 day Coast to Coast tour.
+Rocky Mountaineer train packages range from a two day / one night trip between Vancouver and the Rockies to our 12 night Golden Circle package.

 To determine the optimal length for you, decide what you want to see and do.
 Will you spend time exploring Vancouver before or after your train trip to the Rockies?
-(Personally, we think Vancouver is one of the most beautiful cities in the world and that, especially if you’ve never been here before, Vancouver is definitely worth a day or two in its own right.)
+(Personally, we think Vancouver is one of the most beautiful cities in the world and that, especially if you’ve never been here before, it’s definitely worth a day or two or three in its own right.)